-It is estimated that one in ten men who have a vasectomy suffer long-term testicular pain, known as post-vasectomy pain.
+It is estimated that one in ten men who suffer long-term have a vasectomy suffer from testicular pain, known as post-vasectomy pain.
 This pain can develop immediately after a vasectomy or many years after the procedure.
 It can range in severity from mild to excruciating and can be sporadic, developing after sporting activities or sex, or continuous.

 While research into the exact causes of post-vasectomy pain is ongoing, it is thought that damage to nerves inside the testicles during surgery may play a role in the development of the condition.
 This can lead to inflammation and swelling of the surrounding nerves.
 The pain may also result from microscopic amounts of sperm leaking out of the vas deferens into the surrounding tissue.
 Sperm is an irritant, so this leakage can cause inflammation of these tissues.